 X-ray Inspection Technology Aids in Food Safety Compliance

-Today the BRC Global Standards are used worldwide.
-Issue 9 represents an evolution from previous issues with a continued emphasis on: a company’s food safety program in relation to HACCP principles, having a supporting quality management system, continued management commitment to food safety and directing the focus of the audit towards the implementation of good manufacturing practices.
+Today BRCGS is used worldwide for food safety standards.
+Issue 9 represents an evolution from previous ones with a continued emphasis on: a company’s food safety program in relation to HACCP principles, having a supporting quality management system, continued management commitment to food safety and directing the focus of the audit towards the implementation of good manufacturing practices.

 Companies who keep aligned with the new BRCGS Issue 9 requirements gain a competitive advantage in today’s ever-changing marketplace.
 Tightened safety practices assure new and existing customers that you meet high consumer expectations and prevent potentially damaging recalls.

 Integrating technology that detects and rejects physical contaminants automatically—as well as ensures product integrity—into a production line is a crucial component of a food safety program.
 X-ray systems are a trusted, well-established tool that aid compliance in a variety of ways.

 Let’s take a look at some requirements outlined in Issue 9 where x-ray technology is the solution to meeting those regulations:

 1. Food Safety Culture: Issue 9 continues its emphasis on the importance of a company’s focus towards a strong food safety culture.
 The new requirements now include five behaviors needed to achieve positive culture change:

 - clear and open communication on product safety